 This type of screw head looks like the Phillips, except that it has a few more grooves that make it appear star-shaped.

-It is possible to use a Phillips screwdriver for some, but not all the Pozidrive screw heads.
+Using a Phillips screwdriver for some, but not all, the Pozidrive screw heads are possible.

-You can tell the difference between them when looking at the ribs between each of the four extensions.
-You’ll see that they are marked with the letters “Pz”.
+You can tell their difference when looking at the ribs between the four extensions.
+You’ll see that they are marked with the letters “Pz.”

-However, they require a specific screwdriver that may be more difficult or expensive to obtain.
+However, they require a specific screwdriver that may be more difficult or expensive.

 This is sometimes called a Phillips square drive.
-It looks like a Phillips cross design, but the middle is not properly crossed, but instead square in shape.
+It looks like a Phillips cross design, but the middle is not properly crossed but square in shape.

-This is a good thing because the square helps prevent the screw head from being stripped when too much force is applied.
+This is good because the square helps prevent the screw head from being stripped when too much force is applied.

-One of the most common and inexpensive screwdrivers and screw heads on the market, they do suffer from becoming stripped due to their design.
+One of the most common and inexpensive screwdrivers and screw heads on the market, they suffer from being stripped due to their design.

-In fact, it is part of the design that slotted screw heads will strip rather easily when too much force is applied.
+In fact, it is part of the design that slotted screw heads will strip relatively quickly when too much force is applied.
 This prevents overtightening.

 g) Square Recess: